Kaptio/responsive-kaptio-pages-templates/README.md

 * KaptioTemplateAssets.page - Page containing links to nessesary Javascrip and JQuery files

-* SgtContent.page - Customized content Page
+* Kaptio-Content.page -  content page to place custom Org content in

-* SgtContentPdf.page - Customized  content Page designed for PDF
+* Kaptio-ContentPdf.page - Customized  content Page designed for PDF

 ## How to use
 * Click Deploy to Salesforce